 The desalinators are simple to operate and maintain, are relatively inexpensive, and can provide drinking water under harsh conditions.
-They produce clear, goodtasting water and also provide salt for cooking,
+They produce clear, good-tasting water and also provide salt for cooking, preserving meat, and curing game skins.

 The desalinators have been well accepted by remote communities in the Kalahari desert, where they have contributed to community spirit and served as a basis for other development initiatives.